vuchkov/jsfe-2022-vuchkov/README.md

 # The Example React App

-- The Example React App uses the external restful APIs from:
+- The Example React App uses the following Restful APIs in JSON from:
 - http://www.omdbapi.com/
 - https://developers.themoviedb.org/3/